Nitrokey/odoo-modules/carrier_shipping_label_template/README.rst

 Carrier shipping label template
 ===============================

-This module add Shipping Label report, it print label downloaded from deutsche post or UPS.
+This module adds the Shipping Label report and it prints the label downloaded from deutsche post or UPS.

 Authors
 ~~~~~~~~~~~~